-Item 1 Description Syst tem Up Time The time elapsed since the router was last restarted.
+Item Description Description Syst tem Up Time The time elapsed since the router was last restarted.
 Port The statistics for the WAN (Internet) and LAN (Ethernet) ports.
-For each port, the screen displays: Status The link status of the port.
-TxPkts The number of packets transmitted on this port since reset or manual clear.
-RxPkts The number of packets received on this port since reset or manual clear.
-Collisions The number of collisions on this port since reset or manual clear.
-Tx B/s The current transmission (outbound) bandwidth used on the WAN and LAN ports.
-Rx B/s The current reception (inbound) bandwidth used on the WAN and LAN ports.
+For each port, the screen displays the following: Status The link status of the port.
+TxPkts The number of packets transmitted on this port since reset.
+RxPkts The number of packets received on this port since reset.
+Collisions The number of collisions on this port since reset.
+Tx B/s The current transmission (outbound) bandwidth used on the WAN and LAN ports (the average bytes per second transmitted since reset).
+Tx B/s is the total bytes transmitted divided by the system up time (in seconds).
+Rx B/s The current reception (inbound) bandwidth used on the WAN and LAN ports (the average bytes per second received since reset).
+Rx B/s is the total bytes received divided by the system up time (in seconds).
 Up Time The time elapsed since this port acquired the link.
 Poll Interval The intervals at which the statistics are updated in this screen.
-The intervals at which the statistics are updated in this screen.

-- To change the polling frequency, enter a time in seconds in the Poll Interval field, and click Set Interval. - To stop the polling entirely, click Stop.
+To change the polling frequency, enter a time in seconds in the Poll Interval field, and click Set Interval.

+To stop the polling entirely, click Stop.